-Some users (including myself) want to send the files to Trash, while someone wants the file to be deleted permanently without sending them to Trash.
-This means, once a file or folder is removed from a disk, it cannot be recovered.
+While some users prefer to send files to the trash, others want files to be deleted permanently without going to the trash.
+Once a file or folder is removed from a disk, it becomes unrecoverable.

 How to delete files directly without sending them to Trash on Windows 10?

 Follow these steps to delete files directly without sending them to Trash on Windows 10:-

 Step 2.
 Select the disc drive from where you want to remove the file/folder permanently.
 Next, click on “Don’t move files to Recycle Bin.
 Remove files immediately when deleted.”

 Note: If you have several partitions on your Windows 10, you should repeat the same step for another disk drive.